...And Justice for All (album): Music

 Critic Simon Reynolds noted the riff changes and experimentation with timing on the album's intricately constructed songs: "The tempo shifts, gear changes, lapses, decelerations and abrupt halts".
 BBC Music's Eamonn Stack wrote that ...And Justice for All sounds different from the band's previous albums, with longer songs, sparser arrangements, and harsher vocals by Hetfield.
 According to journalist Martin Popoff, the album is less melodic than its predecessors because of its frequent tempo changes, unusual song structures and layered guitars.
 He argued that the album is more of a progressive metal record because of its intricately performed music and bleak sound.
 Music writer Joel McIver called the album's music aggressive enough for Metallica to maintain its place with bands "at the mellower end of extreme metal".
 According to writer Christopher Knowles, Metallica took "the thrash concept to its logical conclusion" on the album.
+Loudwire stated that the album represents a release in the technical thrash metal subgenre.